-mid-15c., "performed, carried out;" 1640s, "of the branch of government that carries out the laws," from Middle French executif, from Latin executivus, from past participle stem of exequi "follow after; carry out, accomplish" (see execution).
-The noun in this sense is from 1776, as a branch of government charged with the execution and enforcement of the laws.
-Meaning "high-ranking businessman" is 1902 in American English; hence the adjectival sense "stylish, luxurious, costly" (1970s).
-Executive privilege is attested by 1805, American English.
+1640s, "capable of performance" (a sense now obsolete), also "of the branch of government that carries out the laws," from Latin executivus, from past participle stem of exequi "follow after; carry out, accomplish" (see execution).
+The sense of "concerned with or pertaining to the function of carrying into practical effect" is from 1670s.
+The noun meaning "person or persons invested with supreme executive power in a country" is from 1776, as a branch of government charged with the execution and enforcement of the laws.
+Meaning "high-ranking businessman, person holding an executive position in a business organization" is by 1902 in American English; hence the adjectival sense "stylish, luxurious, costly" (1970s).
+Executive privilege in reference to the U.S. president is attested by 1805, American English.